redcatphp/strategy/README.md

 ### 6.5 Default rules

-Wire also allows for a rule to apply to any object it creates by applying it to '\*'.
+Ding also allows for a rule to apply to any object it creates by applying it to '\*'.
 As it's impossible to name a class '\*' in php this will not cause any compatibility issues.

 The default rule will apply to any object which isn't affected by another rule.